How to prepare for moving to Dublin, Ireland?

 Would you recommend others to live in Dublin?

 Yes!
-Dublin is an approachable city that has lots to do without being stressful or overwhelming.
-The pub scene is unrivaled with art and music culture that is world-class.
+Dublin is an approachable city with lots to do without being stressed or overwhelmed.
+The pub scene is unrivaled with an art and music culture that is world-class.

 What have you learned from living abroad?

 Living abroad, I’ve realized that the world does not revolve around the U.S.

 The news in the States is very U.S.-centric.
 In Ireland, locals care about local news, but they are also more deeply concerned with what’s happening in the world, from the U.S. to Africa to Asia and beyond.